 Culture and real education are going through the same thing.
 They have begun to fade because they have lost their proper compasses which made them easier to understand.
 Real education is now reserved for a few, while the average citizen is given an education which practically amounts to nothing.
 Real education and real cultural expression have been taken away or have been ridiculed so they may lose its value.
 The identity of the individual is being slowly eradicated by the degradation of self values and critical thinking.
 Meanwhile real education, culture and real self expression have been overtaken by ignorance, the massive and the ambiguous.
 More and more people don’t bother to think; they don’t search for the root of things, rather they like to be spoon fed what is portrayed by the media.

 Sexual maturity now reaches a younger age, so children who are in development;unable to use critical thinking; are exposed to a culture of consumption while at the same time being exposed to all kinds of violent and oversexualized content in television and music.
 To make matters worst, we now have schools exposing children to “sex talk” at a much younger age.
 What used to be something parents could decide if they want it their children to participate in or not, has now become the norm.
 More schools these days simply give “the talk”.
-I have no problem with “the sex talk”; I believe sexuality should be addressed like a natural thing since early on.
-However, I have sat down through one of these “talks” and was left completely shocked as to what was being “taught” to kids.
+I have no problem with “the sex talk”; I believe sexuality should be addressed since early on like a natural thing; however, I have sat down through one of these “talks” and was left completely shocked as to what was being “taught” to kids.
 It was no longer “sexual education”, it was “sexual awakening”.

 With the invention of the Internet and its easy access, every attempt to censor or regulate its content becomes a resounding failure.
 In this way the vulgar (I am not talking about sensuality which should also be reserved for a mature mind) the oversexualized, the violent and the absurd are normalized in the popular mentality.
 The results are children who develop diseases and psychological disorders which were once exclusive to adults.